Impact of the Eras Tour: Crowd phenomena

 The fan frenzy associated with the tour has been dubbed "Swiftmania" or similar terms.
 The Irish Times held it responsible for "pushing up prices", leading to the Swiftflation phenomenon.
-Media coverage also noted that the scale of the tour and Swift’s visibility led to isolated security incidents; in January 2024, a man was arrested outside Swift’s New York residence for stalking-related behavior while the tour was on break.
 Journalists considered Swiftmania as the 21st-century equivalent to Beatlemania, a 1960s cultural phenomenon owing to the fanaticism surrounding the English rock band the Beatles.
 Jon Bream of Star Tribune opined that Swift has achieved "a once unthinkable monoculture, a zeitgeistian redux of Beatlemania".
-Media outlets have noted the extensive audience participation on the Eras Tour, particularly the various “inside joke” chants and rituals that the crowds performed together at each show.
-Some outlets also reported that many fans experienced a “post-concert amnesia”, struggling to remember the concert after attending it.
-Psychologists explained that intensely happy emotions can have the same effect on the brain as traumatic events and may temporarily disrupt memory, as the highly stimulating environment overwhelms the amount of information the brain can process.
-Proposing marriage during Swift’s performance of “Love Story” also gained traction on the tour.
-Highly enthusiastic reactions from fans were reported at screenings of the tour’s accompanying concert film.
+Media outlets have noted the extensive audience participation on the Eras Tour, particularly the various "inside joke" chants and rituals that the crowds performed together at each show.
+Outlets also reported that many fans experienced a "post-concert amnesia", struggling to remember the concert after attending it.
+Psychologists explained that intensely happy emotions have the same effect on the brain as traumatic events, and can lead to loss of memory, as the "highly stimulating environment" of the show overwhelms the amount of information the brain can handle at a time.
+Proposing marriage during Swift's performance of "Love Story" also gained traction at the tour.
+Highly enthusiastic reactions from fans were reported at screenings of the tour's accompanying concert film.